IP CCTV CAMERA CAN HELP SECURE BUSINESSES IN INDIA

 Posted On: December 29, 2020

-As the owner of a small or medium business (SMB), you may think the size and relative anonymity of your business prevents it from being targeted by criminals, but you would be wrong.
-SMBs are especially vulnerable to threats such as theft, because they are short-staffed, and have limited budgets for security.
+As the owner of an SMB, you may think your business’s size and relative anonymity prevents it from being targeted by criminals, but you would be wrong.
+SMBs are especially vulnerable to threats such as theft because they are short-staffed and have limited budgets for security.

-According to a recent article by KPMG about the state of physical security in India, organization level risk perception related to physical security is dismally low – in the bottom quartile.
+According to a recent article by KPMG about physical security in India, organization-level risk perception related to physical security is dismally low – in the bottom quartile.

 If your business is one of those, not budgeting for security can come to bite you in the heels later.
-It would be good to do a risk assessment on your business so you understand the threats unique to your situation, then decide which types of protection are most required, and budget for them.
+It would be good to do a risk assessment on your business to understand the threats unique to your situation, then decide which types of protection are most required and budget for them.

-One easy fix to any SMB’s security needs is the installation of a reliable CCTV surveillance solution via a reputable e-surveillance partner like IGZY.
+One easy fix to any SMB’s security needs is installing a reliable CCTV surveillance solution via a reputable e-surveillance partner like IGZY.

 In this blog, we decode CCTV technology and options for you.

 A CCTV system in its simplest form consists of a camera covering an area of interest and a monitor that receives the feed from the camera through a coaxial cable.